4react/localize/README.md

 # @4react / localize

-React-to-use **i18n** configuration and components for React Applications.
+Ready-to-use **i18n** configuration and components for React Applications.

 #### NOTE
 The purpose of this package is to provide a simple and standard solution for the largest amount of projects.